emmahewson/mp3-swimmon/README.md

 However I then discovered that by making the inputs readonly this disabled the 'required' attribute and it was possible for a user to submit a location with no co-ordinates.
 I found a partial solution to this [here](https://codepen.io/fxm90/pen/zGogwV) which replaced 'readonly' with a 'data-readonly' attribute and using this to target it with `pointer-events: none;`, disabling the user from clicking on it or selecting it.

 However, whilst this did bring back the validation it had the unfortunate effect of also disabling the click-event in map-picker.js.
-I found a workaround to this by adding a clickable invisible div on top of the inputs that triggered the location-picker modal.
+I found a workaround to this by adding a clickable invisible div on top of the inputs that triggered the location-picker modal which meant I could remove the data-readonly attribute as a user on a mobile would be clicking on the new div, rather than the input, which would mean they keyboard wasn't triggered.

+I later encountered another bug relating to these inputs & the time/date inputs on the add-event form.
+[See bug 16](#16-possible-to-paste-data-in-to-inputs-populated-by-timedate-picker--map-picker).

 <details><summary>Screen Grabs / Recordings</summary>